SkrOYC/librarian/conductor/tracks/cli_config_alignment_20251221/plan.md

 - [x] Task: Create migration path for existing configuration files [29d8090]
 - [x] Task: Conductor - User Manual Verification 'Phase 1: Updated Configuration Schema and Validation' (Protocol in workflow.md) [738c919]

-## Phase 2: CLI Command Implementation - Explore and List
+## Phase 2: CLI Command Implementation - Explore and List [checkpoint: 89c1ede]
 - [x] Task: Write unit tests for the new 'explore' command with --tech and --group flags [66550be]
 - [x] Task: Write unit tests for the new 'list' command with optional --group flag [b390192]
 - [x] Task: Implement the 'explore' command in CLI with proper argument parsing [49c7573]